tminhnhat/BabyCommandAGI/README.md

 This script works by executing the following continuous loop:

-1. Retrieve the first task from the task list.
+1. pull the next task from the task list.
+(It starts with one plan task.)
-2. Determine if that task is a command task or a planning task.
+2. determine whether the task is a command task or a plan task
-3. If it's a command task:
+3. if it is a command task:
     1. Execute the command.
-    2. If the command execution result has a Status Code of 0 and no response:
+    2. If the Status Code of the command execution result is 0 (success):
-        Proceed to the next task.
+        Go to 5.
-    3. Otherwise:
+    3. Otherwise (failure):
-        Analyze the result of the command execution with LLM, check if the objective is complete, and if not, create a new task list.
+        Analyze the results of previous command executions with LLM and create a new task list according to the OBJECTIVE.
-4. If it's a planning task:
+4. for a plan task:
-    1. Execute the plan with LLM.
-    2. Analyze the executed plan with LLM and create a new task list.
+    1. plan with LLM based on the plan task, the results of the previous execution and the OBJECTIVE, and create a new task list.
+5. If user feedback is generated:
+    1. plan and create a new task list in LLM based on the OBJECTIVE and results of previous execution while being aware of feedback.

 ![Architecture](docs/Architecture.png)